Matching Hadronization and Perturbative Evolution: The Cluster Model in Light of Infrared Shower Cutoff Dependence: Conclusions and Outlook

-To improve the cluster hadronization model we have added a number of features to the cluster formation and cluster fission processes that mimic the gluon emission and splitting dynamics that takes place in the parton shower.
+To improve the cluster hadronization model we have added a number of features to the cluster formation and cluster fission processes that better mimic the gluon emission and splitting dynamics that takes place in the parton shower.
 These modifications provide a clearer separation of model parameters that are expected to be correlated to $Q_0$, governing the 'hard' aspects of the cluster hadronization dynamics, from those which govern 'soft' hadron formation aspects that should be rather $Q_0$-independent.
 In our $Q_0$-dependent tuning studies we found that this novel dynamical cluster hadronization model performs substantially better concerning the $Q_0$-invariance of \herwig's hadron level predictions as well as concerning the QCD factorization constraints on the 2-jettiness parton-to-hadron migration matrix.
 We emphasize that our analyses also involved hard scattering energies that are not accounted for in the reference data used for the tuning.
 This shows that the novel dynamical hadronization model properly scales the consistency to QCD factorization to other hard scattering energies.
+We have also investigated the hadron level simulation of many other $e^+e^-$ observables, including jet rates and multiplicities, and found globally a significant reduction of the $Q_0$-dependence in the dynamical model.
+However, since the concrete results for the parton level $Q_0$-dependence are currently only available for 2-jettiness and thrust related event-shape observables~\cite{Hoang:2018zrp}, a separate test of the parton level results and the hadronization corrections is not yet possible for other types of observables.
+To acquire such results a systematic knowledge of the infrared sensitivity of an observable (and thus the structure of its hadronization corrections) is mandatory.